Its-Alex/Its-Alex/README.md

 - By default, I tend to have high expectations, whether in reviews or during discussions.
 Feel free to bring it up to me, and I'll adjust to better fit the situation.
-- **You feel safe debating with me**.
+- **You can feel safe debating with me**.
 I find that ideas improve by being examined from all angles.
-If it sounds like I'm disagreeing I'm most likely just playing devil's advocate.
 This does rely on us being able to have a safe debate.
+If something goes wrong, please let me know so I can try to fix it.
 - I type too fast and make spelling mistakes where there isn't a native spell checker.
 I'm working on it. 😁